-The Cognitive Ability & Plasticity Lab aims at fostering our understanding of individual differences in cognitive abilities and how they can change through experience.
+The Cognitive Ability & Plasticity Lab aims to advance our understanding of individual differences in cognitive abilities and how they change through experience.

 How do people differ in their cognitive abilities?